AndyNortrup/AndyNortrup.github.io/content/posts/product-management/2019-07-06-product-managers-as-scouts.md

   and the danger of centralizing them.
 I’m here to propose that product managers should think of themselves as good scouts rather than all controlling owners of the product.
 tags:
-- ProductManagement
+- 'Product Management'
-- military
+- Military
-categories: 'product-management'
+categories: ['Product Management']
 aliases:
 - /product-managers-as-scouts/